18 Nov 2025

 What is Healthy Masculinity?

-Changes need to be made in boardrooms, classrooms, and governmental offices, there’s no doubt about that.
-But we also don’t have to wait only for political and societal changes.
-A huge part of tackling this challenge is by building a healthier version of masculinity.
+There’s no doubt that changes need to be made in boardrooms, classrooms, and governmental offices, but we also don’t have to wait to make personal changes.
+An important step in tackling this challenge is by fostering a healthier understanding of masculinity.

-Importantly, this isn’t about rejecting a version of masculinity or shaming men for the things they value.
-Too often this debate becomes “traditional masculinity” versus this newer wave, but the reality is that a truly healthy sense of masculinity is one that finds a balance and equilibrium between both sides.
+This isn’t about rejecting masculinity or shaming men for the qualities they value.
+Too often, this debate becomes “traditional masculinity” versus this “new” wave, but a truly healthy sense of masculinity finds a balance between the two sides.

-Healthy masculinity is about finding a happy medium.
-Recognizing the need for resilience, and vulnerability.
+Healthy masculinity is about finding a happy medium, recognising the need for resilience alongside vulnerability.

-The traits and qualities most often associated with traditional masculinity, things like strength, resilience, providing and protecting — these are all noble qualities which are all needed throughout life, and are things that many men value.
-Labeling them “toxic” does nobody any favors.
-But we also have to realize that traits from the “newer wave” of masculinity have value too, things like compassion, empathy, emotional expression, cooperation.
+The traits and qualities most often associated with traditional masculinity — things like strength, resilience, providing, and protecting — are all noble qualities that many men value.
+Labelling them inherently “toxic” oversimplifies the issue and can be alienating to the men the conversation aims to support.
+At the same time, traits from the “newer wave” of masculinity — like compassion, empathy, emotional expression, and cooperation — have value too.

-Healthy masculinity is about finding a happy medium between the two.
-Recognizing the need for times of resilience, and times of vulnerability.
-Understanding that we need to be providers, but also that we have to provide in more ways than just financial.
-And recognizing times when others are better suited to provide for us.
+Healthy masculinity is about finding a happy medium between the two: recognising the need for resilience alongside vulnerability, understanding the need to be providers, but in more ways than just financial, and recognising times when others are better suited to provide for us.

 Why Healthy Masculinity Matters

 What we’re really talking about here is being human.
-If we suppress our emotions and struggles, we might be fitting into the “traditional masculinity” code, but not fitting into the human one.
+Suppressing emotions and struggles might fit into the “traditional masculinity” code, but it does not align with the human one.

-Traditional masculinity — while containing some noble traits — has an incredibly narrow lens, capturing perhaps only half of the human experience.
+Traditional masculinity — while containing some noble traits — has an incredibly narrow lens, capturing perhaps only part of the human experience.

-Emotions aren’t a gender-specific thing, they’re a human-specific thing.
-If men weren’t meant to feel them and express them, then there’s a good chance evolution would have stamped it out of us a long time ago.
+Emotions aren’t gender-specific; they’re universal.
+If men weren’t meant to experience emotional expression, evolution would likely have selected against it a long time ago.

 The Healthy Masculinity Checklist